 Well-draining potting soil only works if you put in a pot that provides drainage.
 Pots must have at least one drainage hole in the bottom.
 Although you can grow succulents in plastic pots, clay pots help wick away excess moisture in the soil, helping to prevent waterlogged soil.
 For most succulents, allow the soil to become dry to the touch on top and then water the soil until water drips from the pot's drainage holes.
 Empty standing water from the drip tray beneath the pot so the soil doesn't reabsorb it.

 Plants don't earn succulent status through botanical names and family ties.
 The term encompasses unrelated plants linked by shared characteristics.
 Most significantly,...

-How to Build a Terrarium With Succulent Plants
+Easy to Make a Terrarium with Succulent Plants Tutorial

 How to Make Your Own Cactus Potting Soil

 Cacti are genetically engineered to hold water in their tissues because it is scarce in the sandy soils in which they grow....

 How to Plant Succulents